Yaythish2462/SkinCancer/README.md

 The dataset can be downloaded here : [Download here](https://challenge.isic-archive.com/data/)

-To install all the requirements packges run
+To install all the requirements packages run

 ```bash
 pip install -r requirements.txt